fraolBatole/fraolbatole.github.io/_news/announcement_7.md

 related_posts: false
 ---

 Excited to share that I'll be visiting Polytechnique Montréal to work with Prof. Foutse Khomh.
 This short-term research will focus on using formal methods for AI safety.
 I'll be in Montréal until Aug 28, 2025.
-If you're in the area and want to chat about research, AI safety, or anything else, feel free to reach out!